texmv/academic-kickstart/content/home/about.md

 # About

 Thomas Matthew Vozar is a PhD candidate and postgraduate teacher in English at the [University of Exeter](https://humanities.exeter.ac.uk/english/) associated with the [Centre for Early Modern Studies (CEMS)](https://humanities.exeter.ac.uk/history/research/centres/earlymodern/).
 His dissertation is entitled *Milton and the Idea of the Sublime in the Seventeenth Century*.
 His scholarship has been published or is forthcoming in *Philosophy and Literature*, the *Rheinisches Museum für Philologie*, *Latomus: Revue d'études latines*, *Notes & Queries*, and *The Seventeenth Century*.
-An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), he has taught courses on the Latin language, Shakespeare, and Renaissance literature.
+An Associate Fellow of the [Higher Education Academy](https://www.heacademy.ac.uk/), he has taught courses on English Renaissance literature as well as an introduction to Latin and a survey of English and other literatures from Genesis to *Frankenstein*.
 View his full CV [here](pdf/CV_Vozar.pdf).